vasilvas99/JaxFEM/README.md

 ## Poisson equation

-Currently main.py solves a poisson equation with a right hand side equal to -:
+Currently main.py solves a poisson equation with a right hand side equal to -1 and homogenous Dirichlet b.c.

 $\nabla^2 u = -1$